VTPrince/foodonateapp/README.md

-# FoodDonate App
+# Feeding Hope: Be the Change and Donate to Food Organizations

-The FoodDonate app is a donation platform built with Remix, Express.js, and SQLite.
-It allows users to contribute food to organizations in need.
-The app features user authentication, dynamic display of organizations, and a responsive card layout.
-It provides a seamless user experience and aims to make food donation easy and accessible.
+This app is a donation platform built with Remix, React, Express.js, and SQLite.
+It allows users to contribute money to food donating organizations.
+The app features user registration, dynamic display of organizations, and acts as a platform to provide a seamless user experience that aims to make donation easy and accessible to the respective organizations.

 ## Features
 * User Login/Sign-Up for secure access
 * CRUD operations on the database
-* Display of organizations to donate food using pagination
+* Display of organizations to donate food
 * Responsive card layout for a visually appealing UI

 ## Screenshots